ypark9/yopa.page/content/blog/2023-10-30-How-to-Rename-a-Git-Branch-Using-the-CLI.md

 author: Yoonsoo Park
 description: "This blog post walks you through the process of renaming a local and remote Git branch using the command-line interface."
 categories:
   - Git
   - Development
-    - Command Line
 tags:
   - git
   - branch
   - cli
   - rename
 ---

 ## Introduction